tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: has Parameter
 - Definition: Relates an Argument to a Parameter.
 - Range bdqffdq:Parameter
-- Comments: Expected to be a relationship between a Specification and a Parameter, where the Parameter defines the term for the parameter (e.g. bdq:sourceAuthority), and a hasAuthoritiesDefaults for the Specification provides a default value for the Parameter under that specification.
+- Comments: The bdqffdq:hasParameter property is expected to describe the Formal Parameter for which a bdqffdq:hasArgumentValue of the same bdqffdq:Argument provides the Actual Parameter.
+The bdqffdq:Argument is also expected to be the bdqffdq:hasArgument for a bdqffdq:Specification that provides the default value for the bdqffdq:hasArgumentValue and bdqffdq:hasParameter within a bdqffdq:hasAuthoritiesDefaults.
 - View in: [term-list](../list/bdqffdq/index.md#hasParameter)

 ********************